tperale/zflix/README.md

 >                        Destination of the downloaded torrent

 ## TODO
-- item Implement an external file to write personal preference for the video player for example (mpv is used by default here)
+- item Implement an external config file to write personal preference for the video player,... (mpv is used by default here)
+- item Add the possibility to download subtile.
+- item Auto remove the torrent downloaded at the end of the stream.
+- item Find a way to only output streamable movie/show from a search request on torrentz.